Croatia

 The eurozone’s eastern conundrum

-Bulgaria and Croatia expect net positive effect as they move to join euro, while others remain reluctant
+Bulgaria and Croatia expect a net positive effect as they take final steps to join the euro, while the Czech Republic, Hungary and Poland remain reluctant

 Croatia and Bulgaria join ECB’s exchange rate mechanism